Video Game: Jedi Knight: Jedi Academy

 to Jedi Knight II: Jedi Outcast

 , featured a brand new character, Jaden Korr.
 This character is customizable, with male/female voices for several species as well as hair and clothing variations (though later novels pin down canonical species and gender as human/male, respectively).
-You can also choose from a selection of lightsaber hilts and colors, and later in the game can upgrade to dual wielding or use the double-bladed version.
+You can also choose from a selection of lightsaber hilts and colors, and later in the game can upgrade to dual wielding or use the double-bladed version (as above, later novels pin it down as starting with purple, then upgrading to a single green saber).
 Jaden has somehow constructed a lightsaber without any prior Jedi training, and news of this remarkable feat results in being transported to the Jedi Academy, where you become the apprentice of Kyle Katarn.
 The game consists of progressing through missions assigned by Luke or Kyle until you become a Jedi Knight.
 Unusually, the game takes a free-form yet tiered approach—as an initiate, you can pick any of five missions to take in any order; at apprentice level, you gain a set of five new missions; and at Jedi Knight level, you get five more.
 Also noteworthy is that you need finish only four missions to progress to the next level, though as you get more powers with each of these missions it's in your best interest to do them all.
 In between each level of difficulty is a compulsory mission, linked directly to the main story.
 The story involves a group of Sith Cultists seeking to resurrect an ancient Sith Lord, Marka Ragnos.
-Like in Dark Forces 2
+Like in Jedi Knight: Dark Forces II

 , there are two endings, one for each side of the Force (as usual with LucasArts